mectho/mt-semseg-labeler/README.md

 ## About <a name = "about"></a>

-Mt Semseg Labeler is an image(s) labeling/annotation application which allows the user to label his images, It can generate the mask labeling file for semantic segmentation.
+MT Semseg Labeler is an annotation application which can be used to label images for semantic segmentation, It can generate the mask labeling file.

-Write about 1-2 paragraphs describing the purpose of your project.

 ## Getting Started <a name = "getting_started"></a>